readthedocs/readthedocs.org/docs/ethical-advertising.rst

 Our worldview
 -------------

-What we're trying to do is to do advertising properly:
+We're doing advertising properly:

 * We don't track users
 * We don't sell your data
 * We host everything ourselves, no third-party scripts

-Basically what we're doing is newspaper advertising, on the internet.
+What we're doing is newspaper advertising, on the internet.
-For a hundred years newspapers put an ad on the page, some folks would see it, and advertisers would pay for this.
+For a hundred years,
+newspapers put an ad on the page, some folks would see it, and advertisers would pay for this.
 This is our model.